-The earliest European reports about acupuncture came from Jesuit missionaries in the 16th and 17th centuries.
+- The earliest European reports about acupuncture came from Jesuit missionaries in the 16th and 17th centuries.
 In fact, the word acupuncture was coined by French Jesuits, from the Latin acus (needle) and punctura (puncture).

-Although it has been widely believed that this represented the earliest European introduction to acupuncture, acupuncture may have actually been a practice familiar to ancient Europeans.
+- Although it has been widely believed that this represented the earliest European introduction to acupuncture, acupuncture may have actually been a practice familiar to ancient Europeans.
 The mummified remains of the so-called Austrian Iceman, who has come to be known as Oetzi, were found in the Italian Alps in 1991.
 The mummy is believed to be over 5,000 years old.
 A series of tattoos was discovered on Oetzi's body, which correspond to the locations of traditional acupuncture points still in use today.
 It has been suggested that these ancient Europeans might have been aware of the practice of acupuncture earlier than had previously been thought.

 - In the United States, accounts of acupuncture began to appear in the medical literature in the mid-1800s.
 In fact, Sir William Osler included a section on the use of acupuncture for the treatment of "lumbago and sciatica" in his respected textbook The Principles and Practice of Medicine from 1892 through its final edition in 1947.
 The 1901 edition of Gray's Anatomy included this statement: "The sciatic nerve has been acupunctured for the relief of sciatica."

 - A turning point in the introduction of acupuncture in the United States came in 1971.
 James Reston, a reporter for The New York Times, was in Beijing to report on a ping-pong match between China and the United States.
 While there, he developed acute appendicitis and required an emergency appendectomy.
 The report of his firsthand experience with acupuncture for the management of his post-operative pain was published on the front page of The New York Times.
 This sparked an intense interest in acupuncture by the public.
 Several months later, a report favorable to acupuncture was published in the Journal of the American Medical Association.

 - In 1987, a major step forward in the acceptance of acupuncture by Western medicine occurred with the founding of the American Academy of Medical Acupuncture.
 The AAMA became the sole physician-based acupuncture society in North America.